MTG/essentia/FAQ.md

 If you would also like to use [waf](https://waf.io/) in your application as we do, we provide an [example waf template using Essentia](https://github.com/MTG/essentia-project-template/).

-You can build your application using XCode (OSX) following [these steps](https://github.com/MTG/essentia/issues/58#issuecomment-38530548).
+You can build your application using XCode (macOS) following [these steps](https://github.com/MTG/essentia/issues/58#issuecomment-38530548).

 How to compute music descriptors using Essentia?